Services

 313-400-2258

-Detroit Recovery Project offers training for Harm Reduction that addresses Harm Reduction definition, principles, common practices, resources and barriers.
-Detroit Recovery Project has several years of direct experience providing Harm Reduction through direct outreach.
+Detroit Recovery Project offers training for outreach that addresses principles, common practices, evidence, resources and barriers.
+Detroit Recovery Project has several years of direct experience providing services through direct outreach.
 Detroit Recovery Project has utilized its expertise as a Peer organization in engaging and providing services for individuals that are People Who Use Drugs/People Who Inject Drugs.
-DRP’s training for Harm Reduction is two hundred and fifty dollars per hour.
-The training typically runs between
+DRP’s training is two hundred and fifty dollars per hour.
+The training typically runs between 1.5 to 2 hours.

 Overdose Prevention Training